mauroservienti/milestone.github.io/_posts/processes-state-evolution.md

 ## What's a long-running process, again?

-I wrote extensively about [long-running processes and sagas](https://milestone.topics.it/tags/sagas.html).
-In a nutshell, a long-running process is a process that spans multiple invocations, triggered by different triggers, and whose state is persistent across the many requests.
+I've written extensively about [long-running processes and sagas](https://milestone.topics.it/tags/sagas.html) before.
+In a nutshell, a long-running process is a process that spans multiple invocations, triggered by different events, and whose state is persistent across the various requests.
 It's crucial to highlight that long-running has nothing to with the time it takes to execute.
+It could be 2 minutes or 10 years.
+It's just something that doesn't happen _right now_.

 For example, an image optical character recognition (OCR) process is long-running.
 It's initially triggered by uploading the image to process.
 Then the image is queued for processing.
 When processing starts, the process state is changed to indicate that and the subsequent processing progress.
 Finally, the processing completes, and the process state is updated accordingly.
 The following is the visual representation of the process: